|Accredited solar PV installer|

 Bio ethanol is ethanol produced from renewable organic sources, typically from agricultural feedstocks such as sugar cane.

 Biofuels are fuels produced from renewable organic sources.
-Biofuels include bioethanol and biodiesel which are commonly used as transportation fuels, and landfill gas which is often used in the generation of electricity.
+Biofuels include bioethanol and biodiesel which are commonly used as transportation fuels, and landfill gas which is commonly used in the generation of electricity.

 A liquid residue formed during the pulping of wood to make paper, having a high concentration of lignin and capable of being used as a biomass fuel.